-We performed a meta-analysis of studies that enrolled patients with acute PE to assess the prognostic value of echocardiography-detectable RHT for the primary outcome of short-term all-cause mortality, and the secondary outcome of short-term PE-related mortality.
-We conducted unrestricted searches of Pubmed and Embase from 1980 through January 31, 2016 and used the terms “right heart thrombi”, “pulmonary embolism”, and “prognos*”.
-We used a random-effects model to pool study results; Begg rank correlation method to evaluate for publication bias; and I2 testing to assess for heterogeneity.
+We performed a meta-analysis of studies that enrolled patients with acute PE to assess the prognostic value of echocardiography-detectable RHT for the primary outcome of short-term all-cause mortality and the secondary outcome of short-term PE-related mortality.
+Unrestricted searches were conducted of PubMed and Embase from 1980 through January 31, 2016, and used the terms “right heart thrombi,” “pulmonary embolism,” and “prognos.*” A random effects model was used to pool study results; Begg rank correlation method was used to evaluate for publication bias; and I2 testing was used to assess for heterogeneity.

 In patients diagnosed with acute PE, concomitant RHT were significantly associated with an increased risk of death within 30 days of PE diagnosis.